bobbytung/Ruby_testcase_TTS/README.md

 This repository provides materials for APL meeting for JLREQ in Kyoto, 9/8/2019.

 I'd like to arise several accessibility issues in East-Asia text layout such as vertical writing and ruby text.
-We could extend the discussion on W3C TPAC Fukuoka as an unconferenced day topic.
+We could extend the discussion on W3C TPAC Fukuoka as an unconferenced day topic to collect more comments.

 ## Ruby text with screen reader.